-Multiple fatalities after crash at Nicholson Drive and South Quad Drive
+Two dead after crash at Nicholson Drive and South Quad Drive

 Latest Weather Blog

-Multiple fatalities after crash at Nicholson Drive and South Quad Drive
+Two dead after crash at Nicholson Drive and South Quad Drive

-BATON ROUGE - Multiple people are dead after a crash at the intersection of Nicholson Drive and South Quad Drive, according to sources.
+BATON ROUGE - Two people are dead after a crash at the intersection of Nicholson Drive and South Quad Drive, according to LSU officials.

-LSU issued a statement to students saying officers are working a major traffic crash at the intersection and to avoid the area.
-The two vehicles involved were a motorcycle and car.
+LSU issued a statement to students saying officers are working a major traffic crash at the intersection and to avoid the area, and officials confirmed two fatalities as a result of the crash.

 Trending News